ssaryonjr/test-read-me/README.md

   href: string;
 }

-//The constructed banditype schema that will be called during our validation phase of the experiment lifecycle const parseOffer = parse.object({ //Validates that we're receiving an object.
+//Defining the banditype schema that will be called during our validation phase. const parseOffer = parse.object({ //Validate that we're receiving an object.
-  message: parse.array( //Checks that the 'message' property has a value of an array.
+  message: parse.array( //Checks that 'message' prop has a value of an array.
-    parse.object({ //Validates that any value within the array is an object that conforms to these values.
+    parse.object({ //Checks that values within the array are objects.
       text: parse.nonEmptyString(), //Custom validation
       href: parse.string(),
     })